Peaceful-555/audiobooks_app/README.md

 5. Run database migrations:
-sh

 python manage.py makemigrations
 python manage.py migrate

 6. Create a superuser:
-sh

 python manage.py createsuperuser

-7. Start the development server: sh python manage.py runserver
+7. Start the development server:

+python manage.py runserver

 The backend should now be running at `http://localhost:8000/api/reviews/' and `http://localhost:8000/api/audiobooks/'

 ### Frontend Setup
+Now open another terminal from the same folder and type the following: cd audiobooks_app

-1. Navigate to the frontend directory: sh cd ../frontend
+1. Navigate to the frontend directory:

+cd frontend

+2. Create a virtual environment and activate it: python -m venv venv cd venv
+# On Windows, use Scripts\activate to activate the venv
+cd ..

 2. Get the Flutter packages:
-sh
+cd audiobook_app
 flutter pub get

 3. Run the app:

-sh
-flutter run -d chrome  # For web
+flutter run -d chrome or flutter run -d edge  # For web

 or
 flutter run  # For mobile emulator

-   The frontend should now be running at `http://localhost:52360`.
+The frontend should now be running on your browser on your localhost or emulator.

+Now we can the add,update,delete and get the audiobooks or reviews from the frontend and the backend and always perform a hot restart on your application to reflect the changes.
+The data of audiobooks and reviews is also visible in the database.

 ## API Endpoints